Greninja44/CellFly/journal.md

-Now lets start designing the PCB:
+Now lets start designing the PCB:  ~ 2 Hours

 im using easyeda  ( i dont have much experience in kicad)